 The nearest coastline is about twenty minutes brisk walk due west from Praca da Republica.
 It’s a bit disappointing, a narrow band of wind blasted sand, probably artificial, separated from the sea by lots of rocks.

 However you can get a good run or walk in along the seafront and the long breakwater.
 There is a rather bleak modern bar/restaurant complex called Scala where you can sit outside protected from the wind by high glass walls.
 There are other beaches but I didn’t have time to check them out.
-You can also get the ferry to Praia di Cabedelo which is supposed to be quite undeveloped spot.
+You can also get the ferry to Praia di Cabedelo which is supposed to be a quiet, undeveloped spot.
 There is a municipal swimming pool at the beach end of sea road.

 Cozinha das Malheiras (Advanced A), 19 Rua Gago Coutinho, Tel.
 258 82 94 34